projectcitybuild/web/README.md

 ### Mail

-Laravel Sail uses Mailpit during local development to avoid sending real emails.
+In local development, emails are forwarded to Mailpit instead of a real mail server.

 Mail can be viewed at http://localhost:8025